 1. Tamron SP 85mm f/1.8 Di VC USD

 Focal Length: 85mm | Equivalent focal length (DX): 127.5mm | Lens construction: 13 elements in 9 groups | No. of diaphragm blades: 9 | Minimum focus distance: 0.8m | Filter size: 67mm | Dimensions: 85x 89mm | Weight: 660g

-Despite its much longer focal length, the big brother to the Tamron SP 45mm f/1.8 Di VC USD is actually a fraction shorter, and has the same 67mm filter thread.
-It also shares the same combination of an f/1.8 aperture rating and VC image stabilisation, while the styling, build quality and weather seals are also the same.
+The big brother to the Tamron SP 45mm f/1.8 Di VC USD is actually a fraction shorter, despite its longer 85mm focal length, and has the same 67mm filter thread.
+It also shares the same combination of an f/1.8 aperture rating and VC image stabilization, while the styling, build quality and weather seals are also the same.

 At 660g the 85mm lens is heavier as it features 13 elements, compared with just 10 in the 45mm.
 Both XLD (eXtra Low Dispersion) and LD elements are included to reduce aberrations, and two types of nano structure coatings are included to combat ghosting and flare.